Barbara Vucanovich: Political career

+Congress

 She won her first term with the slogan, "What Congress needs is a tough grandmother."
 Her tenure extended from 1983 until her retirement in 1997.
 She faced serious opposition once, in 1992, when Bill Clinton won the electoral votes of Nevada over George Herbert Walker Bush, Vucanovich's choice.
 She won just 48% of the vote to 43% to Reno mayor Pete Sferrazza.
-Shortly after taking office in 1983, she was diagnosed and had surgery for breast cancer.
+Shortly after taking office in 1983, she was diagnosed with and had surgery for breast cancer.
 Motivated in part by her own experience, Vucanovich supported funding for early screening, detection and treatment of breast cancer.
 She supported equal pay and equal treatment for women.
 She was a supporter of capital punishment.

 Vucanovich served for many years on the House Interior Committee, of which she eventually became the ranking Republican on the Mining and Minerals Subcommittee.
 She also served on the House Administration Committee until her appointment in 1991 to the Appropriations Committee.
 She became Chairwoman of the Subcommittee on Military Construction when the Republicans gained control of the House of Representatives in 1995.
 Vucanovich authored the repeal of the 55 mph speed limit, particularly popular in the American West and a measure to prevent more than one state from taxing pensions and retirement benefits.
 She campaigned for her seventh term by opposing Clinton administration tax increase proposals on casinos.

 She launched a campaign to become Secretary of the Republican Conference shortly after Congressman Bob Michel announced he would not seek another term.
 Michel's retirement created several vacancies in the Republican leadership as Newt Gingrich of Georgia and others jockeyed for higher positions.
 Despite having been a member of the Conservative Opportunity Society, a group led by subsequent Speaker Gingrich with the goal of achieving Republican control of the House, Vucanovich faced serious opposition in her leadership bid from Tim Hutchinson, a second-term member from Arkansas.
 She prevailed in a close contest for secretary after a rousing nomination speech by Henry Hyde (R-IL), a friend and ally in their shared opposition to abortion.

 Vucanovich positioned herself early in her House career as a conservative leader, having aligned herself with a group of members such as Newt Gingrich, Bob Walker and Vin Weber who were not content with minority status.
 She helped draft two of the ten bills that were part of the Contract with America.
 She served on the Presidential Debate Commission from 1987 to 1997.